NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Limitations and Ethical Considerations

-Consider Broader Impacts, We have performed a preliminary study to generate synthetic conversation from case reports within research articles indexed from January of the year 2002 to July of the year 2022 by PubMed Central.
+Considering Broader Impacts, we have performed a preliminary study to generate synthetic conversation from case reports within research articles indexed from January 2002 to July 2022 by PubMed Central.
 The credibility of these case reports is ensured as they are peer-reviewed and published in academic journals.
 Moreover, the type of disease is diverse as they are sourced from various hospital departments and are not limited to intensive care units (such as MIMIC).
-Thus, models trained using our synthetic data may inherit the benefits from these characteristics.
+Thus, models trained using our synthetic data may benefit from these characteristics.